 So remember, keep it short, precise and honest, this will benefit the user, yourself and Google.

 Four, ensure the image size is optimised

 Bloated images, kill your website, if you add images that are far too large or your CMS (WordPress for example) is reducing using images using HTML, then this takes more time for the image to load.
-If the image is heavy then with googles Mobile first roll out in full swing, you will be penalised - We have seen this happen and seen sites rewarded for well optimised, fast loading content.
-Mobile phones have much slower connections, so image size is using bandwidth, the needs to be saved.
+If the image is heavy then with googles Mobile-first roll out in full swing, you will be penalised - We have seen this happen and seen sites rewarded for well optimised, fast-loading content.
+Mobile phones have much slower connections, so image size is using bandwidth, that needs to be saved.

 Five, use your image in the right location

 It is important to consider the location of an image, do not put an image near text which is irrelevant and talking about something else.
 Be careful to add an image too high on the page, so that your user has to wait for it to load before they can consume your content.
 Remember content flow, adding an image for the sake of it is never good practice, in fact, it can interrupt your user experience and see your user bouncing off the page and going somewhere else.